 McAskil was one of nearly 100 men from 2/4th who missed returning to ‘Aquitania’ before she sailed for Singapore 16 Jan 1942.
 For most this, was was not their choice.

 Bob joined ‘Blackforce’ in Java.
 He was officially taken POW of Japan 8 March 1942 and first imprisoned at Bandeong No. 4 Camp, Bicycle Camp and finally Makasura POW Camp, Java prior to being selected by the Japanese to work in Japan with Java Party 20.

 It was whilst working on this railway McAskil died of cardiac beri beri aged 44 years at Kampoeng 106km near Kota Baroe, Sumatra.
 After the war his body was taken to Djakarta War Cemetery.
 (As was that of Harold Vernon Booth)

-POWs were fed only with a diet of rice which did not contain adequate quantities of most vitamins and in particular thiamine.
+POWs were fed mostly with a diet of rice which did not contain adequate quantities of most vitamins and in particular thiamine.
 Cardiac beri beri commonly known as wet beri beri resulted in oedema or severe swelling.
 Body moisture flowed downwards toward their feet & legs until they looked like loaves of bread – their ankles disappeared.
 Sometimes necks swelled until the head became part of their shoulders.